sql-machine-learning/elasticdl/elasticdl/doc/high-level-api_v2.md

     def optimizer(self, lr=0.1):
         """Define optimizer"""

-    def train_op(self):
-        """optimizing operations
-        by default: we wil use model.optimizer and model.loss to get it.
-        """
-        return None

 ```

 This interface is almost the same as model and function names but everything is in the model instance.